 If your walls all serve as structural assets to your home, consider investing in eye-catching wooden beams across your ceilings to support your home’s structure.
 The wooden beams will add a popular design feature while also allowing you to get rid of the wall breaking up your open concept floor plan.

 While it is extremely fun to think about the fancy upgrades and home improvements that will add value to your home, don’t forget to address the basics.
 Insulate the attic, repair plumbing leaks, inspect the furnace and septic system, install storm doors, replace or repair leaky windows, and weed the flower beds.
 What you may not notice as a weed, a homeowner may see as a weekend of added work they need to do to get their new home in tip-top shape.

 These types of fixes go a long way toward value.
 Start with a couple hundred dollars on a few maintenance projects to potentially increase the value of your home by a few thousand dollars.
 Investing in maintenance and repairs is not only money wise but could also be crucial to your home sale.

 6. Don’t Underestimate the Power of Curb Appeal

-This is the first impression buyers receive from pulling up to your driveway – make it count!
+This is an easy home improvement and the first impression buyers receive from pulling up to your driveway – make it count!